MansiAmaira/Weather-App/README.md

 # Weather-App
-Website to provide weather according to location on earth
+Website to provide weather according to name of the places through api call